-^{7.} Nighttime lights have been used to study electoral effects on electricity provision (Min 2015) and as a proxy for economic activity (Henderson, Storeygard, and Weil 2012; Pinkovskiy 2011; Storeygard 2012), regional development (Michalopoulos and Papaioannou 2013), and spatial inequality (Alesina, Michalopoulos, and Papaioannou 2012).
+7 Nighttime lights have been used to study electoral effects on electricity provision (Min 2015), and as a proxy for economic activity (Henderson et al. 2012, Storeygard 2012, Pinkovskiy 2011), regional development (Michalopoulos and Papaioannou 2013), and spatial inequality (Alesina et al. 2012).